First Aid during COVID-19 Pandemic

-The School aims to maintain a ratio of one qualified first-aider for every 50 employees during core times.
+The School aims to maintain a ratio of one qualified first-aider (qualifiied as a minimum to the Emergency First Aid level) for every 50 employees during core times.
 The security team will have at least one qualified first-aider on duty for every shift, who can be summoned by dialling 666.
 Safety coordinators should record the names of the first-aiders for their building in their department's Local Policy Statement.
 As a minimum each department should have access to an appointed person at all times.
 A sufficient number of persons will be nominated to ensure that there is cover for leave, sickness and other absences.

 In the event of an injury or ill health, the first-aider in the building or nearby buildings should be summoned in the first instance.
-If, these first-aiders are not available that the security team should be contacted.
+If these first-aiders are not available, the security team should be contacted.

-Residences and Catering Services Division will make separate provision for first aid in the Halls.
-The names of qualified first-aiders in the Halls and their contact details will be posted in the reception of each residence.
+Residences and Catering Services Division make separate provision for first aid in the Halls.
+The names of qualified first-aiders in the Halls and their contact details will be posted in each residence.

 Line managers and supervisors should cooperate with the School's First Aid arrangements by assisting in the recruitment of First Aid volunteers and releasing staff to attend training and perform their duties as first-aiders.

-The Health and Safety Team organise training for first-aiders.
+The Health and Safety Team arrange training in Emergency First Aid.

 Safety coordinators will ensure that their department has a sufficiently stocked first-aid box.
 They or another nominated person should be tasked with ensuring that the contents of the first-aid boxes are replenished as and when necessary.